The World’s Largest Cruise Ship Compared to Famous Places

 It’s easy for a modern cruise ship to have 20 decks and thousands of cabins.
 If you’ve ever sailed on one of these ships — or even seen them in port — then you know how imposing they can be.
 They seemingly take up the entire landscape.

-As a passenger, it can take days until you get your bearings about getting around the ship and you might not even see the entire thing during your cruise.
+As a passenger, it can take days until you get your bearings getting around the ship, and you might not even see the entire thing during your cruise.

 Put simply, anyone that’s been on a cruise ship knows how much can be packed onto a ship.
-But the Oasis vessels take it to a whole other level.
+But Icon of the Seas takes it to a whole other level.
 There is simply nothing else that quite compares.

 Comparing the Largest Ships in the World to Landmarks